migueljunior/python/README.md

-# python
+# Notes of Python
-Repository with my notes aboput Python
+Repository with my notes about Python